Dunya Kamran Khan Kay Sath

 It is one of the most watched and influential current affairs shows on Pakistan's Dunya News TV channel.
 The program is hosted by Pakistan's renowned investigative journalist, Kamran Khan.
 Mr Khan has been part of the country's media industry for 34 years.

 His show tries to untangle the twists and turns of Pakistani politics, social and economic issues.

 The program covers major national, regional and international stories through a combination of high-profile interviews, special reports, commentary and analysis.

-It is broadcast live from Karachi from 9:30 to 11:00 pm, Monday to Friday.
+It was broadcast live from Karachi from 9:30 to 11:00 pm, Monday to Friday.

 Background

-The show was launched on 3 August 2015.
+The show was launched on 3 August 2015 and ended 24 August 2024.
 It is the resumption of the Aaj Kamran Khan Kay Sath, which was discontinued when Kamran Khan left Geo News and joined the BOL Network as President and Editor-in-Chief.
 Following the Axact scam, he resigned from the post and following the collapse BOL even before it was launched, Mr Khan joined Dunya Media Group as President and Editor-in-Chief.
 Dunya Media Group.
 The show while relatively new, has garnered significant attention and is now one of the standard bastions of trusted news.